 Grenada (St George's) Cruise Port

-Visitors who prefer to get out of town can hire a driver and travel through Grenada’s scenic interior.
-Popular stops include Grand Etang Lake and Annandale Falls, as well as a tour of a local spice plantation to sample homegrown nutmeg and tropical fruits.
-Afterwards, return to St. George’s for a visit to Market Square, the bustling bazaar where farmers and vendors sell their wares.
+Alternatively, hire a driver or book an excursion and travel through Grenada’s scenic interior.
+Popular stops include Grand Etang Lake and Annandale Falls, as well as local spice plantations to sample homegrown nutmeg and tropical fruits.
+Afterward, return to St. George’s for a visit to Market Square, the bustling bazaar where farmers and vendors sell their wares.